Loved by 15K+ pet parents

 Make sure your dog has had a health check from your vet to rule out any health issues.

-Many dogs with separation anxiety start to feel anxious before their owners have left their house.
-Dogs are great at pattern mapping any signal that becomes associated with departure like getting ready in the bathroom room, putting on your jacket or shoes, and grabbing your bag, and this can let them know you’re about to leave.
-Over time these small actions can cause an anxiety response.
+Many dogs with separation anxiety start to feel anxious before their owners leave their house.
+Dogs are great at pattern mapping any signal that becomes associated with departure, such as getting ready in the bathroom, putting on your jacket or shoes, and grabbing your bag, which can let them know you’re about to leave.
+Over time, these small actions can cause an anxiety response.

-Teach your dog that when you pick your keys up or coat, it doesn’t always mean you’re leaving.
-This takes many repetitions over weeks or months of training before you can depart the house.
-You will need a family member or someone to come and stay with your dog, otherwise, you will increase your dog’s anxiety and all your training will go out of the window.
+Teach your dog that when you pick up your keys or coat, it doesn’t always mean you’re leaving.
+This takes many repetitions over weeks or months of training before you can leave the house.
+You will need a family member or someone to come and stay with your dog; otherwise, you will increase your dog’s anxiety, and all your training will go out of the window.

 To get started.

-I always recommend getting a crate set up in your house, and putting the crate in the room you spend the most time in.
-Make the crate is as cosy as possible, with a comfy dog bed, and enrichments provided when your dog goes in the crate.
-Cover the back with a blanket so it is like a den effect.
-Please don’t close the door, leave it open for your dog to come and go.
-Every time your dog goes inside the crate don’t forget to walk over calmly and toss some treats inside the crate.
-Your dog needs to learn that when they go in the crate good stuff happens.
+I always recommend setting up a crate in your house and placing it in the room where you spend the most time.
+Make the crate as cosy as possible by providing a comfy dog bed and enrichments when your dog goes in.
+Cover the back with a blanket to create a den-like effect.
+Please don’t close the door; leave it open for your dog to come and go.
+Every time your dog goes inside the crate, don’t forget to walk over calmly and toss some treats inside the crate.
+Your dog needs to learn that when they go in the crate, good stuff happens.

-Make sure your dog has been exercised and been to the toilet before training exercises begin.
-Exercise for at least one hour, such as walking, free running, training, and flirt pole, depending on the dog’s age, breed, etc. After exercise for example flirt pole training, you need to then give your dog brain stimulation exercises, scent work, and enrichment, so your dog is nice and calm.
+Ensure your dog has been exercised and has been to the toilet before starting training exercises.
+Exercise for at least one hour, such as walking, free running, training, and flirt pole, depending on the dog’s age, breed, and other factors.
+After exercise, such as flirt pole training, provide your dog with brain stimulation exercises, scent work, and enrichment to keep them calm.

 1 Start daily with just sitting down and having the keys on the coffee table or anywhere that’s convenient in your house.
 Pick the keys up and rattle them, put them back down, then reach into your treat pot and reward your dog’s calm behaviour.
-(Don’t reward them if they are anxious) Repeat the repetitions of picking your keys up.
+(Don’t reward them if they are anxious) Repeat the repetitions of your keys.

-2 Start putting your shoes on, then sitting back down or doing some housework.
-If your dog is calm reward them with a treat.
+2 Start putting your shoes on, then sit back down or do some housework.
+If your dog is calm, reward them with a treat.

-4 Think back to when you did leave the house in the past.
-What was the trigger when your dog started to get anxious about you leaving, such as did it start when you got into the shower? if so then you need to bring them into your rituals.
+4 Think back to when you left the house in the past.
+What triggered your dog's anxiety about you leaving?
+Was it when you got into the shower?
+If so then you need to bring them into your rituals.

 5 Stay calm and stop telling your dogs that it’s ok and having white noise conversations that can make them more anxious.